Substra/substra-documentation/docs/source/operations/getting-started.rst

     * Check the version of the different Substra components:

       * if you are using a release you can use :ref:`the compatibility table <additional/release:Compatibility table>`.
-      * if you are using the ``latest`` from main, check that you are up-to-date and see if there were any open issue in the repositories or any bugfixes in the latest commits.
+      * if you are using the latest commit from the ``main`` git branch, check that you are up-to-date and see if there were any open issue in the repositories or any bugfixes in the latest commits.

    You can also go through :doc:`the instructions one more time </operations/getting-started>`, maybe they changed since you last saw them.